Last Updated On 4th February 2024 By Lauren | Wild Lovely WorldHome » Blog » Trip Planning » Campervans »

 - Frogs Backpacker Car Insurance – Third Party, Fire & Theft and Roadside only.

-How To Reduce The Cost Of Your Car Insurance Premium In New Zealand
+3 Tips On How To Reduce The Cost Of Your Car Insurance Premium In New Zealand

 - Get a New Zealand drivers license: Car insurance companies may include a larger excess for drivers using an overseas drivers license or International Drivers Permit in New Zealand.
 For example, my insurance company had an additional $1000 excess for International Drivers!
 It is easy to convert your overseas licence to a New Zealand licence and it costs around $52 – check out how to do it here on the NZ Transport Agency website.
 You can only drive on your overseas licence for 12 months so if you are staying longer it is a good idea to convert it.